Gdoc/Admin

 Most studies focus on the earnings channel and try to approximate the impact of trade on welfare by looking at how much wages can buy, using as a reference the changing prices of a fixed basket of goods.

-This approach is problematic because it fails to consider welfare gains from increased product variety, and obscures complicated distributional issues such as the fact that poor and rich individuals consume different baskets so they benefit differently from changes in relative prices.26
+This approach is problematic because it fails to consider welfare gains from increased product variety and obscures complicated distributional issues, such as the fact that poor and rich individuals consume different baskets, so they benefit differently from changes in relative prices.27

 The chart here shows the estimated distribution of total welfare gains across the household income distribution (the light-gray lines correspond to confidence intervals).
 These are proportional gains expressed as a percent of initial household income.

-As we can see, there is a net positive welfare effect across all income groups; but these improvements in welfare are regressive, in the sense that richer households gain proportionally more (about 7.5 percent gain compared to 5 percent).28
+As we can see, there is a net positive welfare effect across all income groups.
+Still, these improvements in welfare are regressive, in the sense that richer households gain proportionally more (about 7.5% gain compared to 5%).29

-Evidence from other countries confirms this is not an isolated case – the expenditure channel really seems to be an important and understudied source of household welfare.
-Giuseppe Berlingieri, Holger Breinlich, Swati Dhingra, for example, investigated the consumer benefits from trade agreements implemented by the EU between 1993 and 2013; and they found that these trade agreements increased the quality of available products, which translated into a cumulative reduction in consumer prices equivalent to savings of €24 billion per year for EU consumers.29
+Evidence from other countries confirms this is not an isolated case — the expenditure channel really seems to be an important and understudied source of household welfare.
+Giuseppe Berlingieri, Holger Breinlich, and Swati Dhingra, for example, investigated the consumer benefits from trade agreements implemented by the EU between 1993 and 2013.
+They found that these trade agreements increased the quality of available products, which translated into a cumulative reduction in consumer prices equivalent to savings of €24 billion per year for EU consumers.30

 Distribution of total household welfare gains from the arrival of foreign retail chains in Mexico – Atkin, Faber, and Gonzalez-Navarro (2018)